-Somatic Experiencing: The Missing Puzzle Piece to Trauma Recovery
+The Power of Somatic Experiencing®: The Missing Puzzle Piece to Trauma Recovery

 body-first healing program somatic experiencing somatics trauma healing trauma recovery Nov 22, 2023

-Somatic Experiencing: The Missing Puzzle Piece to Trauma Recovery
+The Power of Somatic Experiencing®: The Missing Puzzle Piece to Trauma Recovery

-By Britt Piper, Somatic Experiencing Practitioner, Trauma Expert, Founder of The Healing Hub -@healwithbritt
+By Britt Piper, Somatic Practitioner, Trauma-Informed Coach, Founder of The Healing Hub (@healwithbritt)

 Summary